- How does an actuary determine the value of a defined benefit pension?

 RRSPs and defined contribution pension plans do not need to be valued.
 This is because, unlike with a defined benefit pension plan, defined contribution pension plans and RRSPs are simply tax deferred investment accounts and so the value at any point in time is equal to the account balance.
 For this reason, a valuation is not necessary to determine the pre-tax value for these assets.

 However, in many cases, it is necessary to determine an income tax adjustment (income tax liability) for defined contribution pensions and RRSPs.
 Often the income tax adjustment is set arbitrarily, resulting in after-tax values that overstate or understate the fair value by thousands of dollars.
-In addition, some of the funds in an RRSP or defined contribution plan may have originated from a defined benefit pension plan, which will require a more careful analysis.
 For more information on RRSPs on divorce, click here.

 If you have any additional questions, or require clarification, please do not hesitate to contact us.